The short and sweet Borge Fagerli guide to getting bigger and stronger

-I have previously written a few posts about what I consider the optimal program and excessive volume, and I thought it was time to do another one.
-As more research is done, we are getting more information about what works for most people to build a muscle bigger and stronger – and on an individual level, I have a few insights on what will work specifically for yourself when the general guidelines don’t.
+As more research is done, we are getting more information about what works for most people to build a muscle bigger and stronger - and on an individual level, I have a few insights on what will work specifically for your needs when the general guidelines don’t.

 I don’t think it is very productive to get lost in the math of lifting, where some start looking at how much weight you are lifting in total (i.e. tonnage or volume-load as a function of reps x sets x load).

 Tonnage or volume load doesn’t necessarily equate to hypertrophy.

 Depending on various factors, it has been shown in research these last few years that regardless of load, as long as it is within the 40-85% of 1RM range, you will achieve hypertrophy on the last 5 or so reps of a set to failure.

 I coined the term “effective reps” many years ago when I created Myo-reps, and other fitness authorities in the field have later adopted it or similar terms (e.g. stimulating reps) - see this article by Chris Beardsley of Strength and Conditioning Research and the accompanying image:

 So from a mechanistic standpoint, you get equal growth from a set of 5 reps of 5RM as you will from a set of 20 reps of a 20RM, since you get 5 "effective" reps in both scenarios.

 In practice, most people will notice that they get more growth out of certain rep ranges, but I think we can say that this is most likely due to perceptions and preference and not physiology.

 As higher reps generate more fatigue (15-20+) and lower reps (1-5) will put more strain on joints and connective tissue, most people will gravitate towards the 5-12 rep range as a good compromise, and my recommendation is 5-8 reps as the best "sweet spot".